Seedifyfund/farming/README.md

 -   `_end`: Seconds at which the period ends - in UNIX timestamp.
 -   `_lockDuration`: Duration in hours to wait before being able to withdraw.

+## Deployment

+To run deployment script, see comments in each deployment script: `./scripts/*.ts`.

 ## Mainnet

 ### Mainnet Addresses